VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 "Hello World"

 That string of text is being stored, transferred across the great series of tubes, and being understood by your computer as Binary.
 Does that make binary - or any base for that matter - it's own language?
-What if we display it in an interesting way like Hobbits does:
+What if we display it in an interesting way like Hobbits does, as shown above.

 Does showing an audio spectogram qualify as a writing system?
 I think it can.
-Someone trained to do so could absolutely look at waveform or spectogram of a recording to understand what was being said.
+Someone trained to do so could absolutely look at waveform or spectogram of a recording to understand what was being said - this idea has been taken further, see [Elektrum (omniglot.com)](https://omniglot.com/conscripts/elektrum.htm).

 This quickly devolves into interpreting encodings as their own "language" which, like, I *guessssss* could have an argument made for, but it's a stretch.
-Still, I think there's value in the metaphor, and especially for the technically inclined, thinking about encodings and APIs as forms of communication and taking inspiration from the conlang and conscript community can only stand to bring about clever, innovative ideas in storage, compressing, representation, and elegance.
+Still, I think there's value in the metaphor, and especially for the technically inclined, thinking about encodings and APIs as forms of communication and taking inspiration from the conlang and conscript/neoscript community can only stand to bring about clever, innovative ideas in storage, compressing, representation, and elegance.
 I think that's worth being open to.
 But lets come back to that -

 {{< speech triode >}}